Pros / It has a low noise figure of 3 dB.

 Verdict / The weBoost Drive 3G-S is an effective dual-band cell phone signal booster, but the cradle design limits its functionality.

 With the change from Wilson Electronics to weBoost, the Drive 3G-S is the updated version of the Wilson Sleek Cradle Booster.
 The only significant difference is the name and the shape of the holding arms, which are bigger and sturdier.
 Unlike most cell phone signal boosters, which boost the signals into a wireless coverage area that covers a car's interior, the coverage area is limited to the cradle.
 You can't freely use your phone as you normally do, which means you have to take calls using the speakerphone or a Bluetooth connection.
 However, the advantage of this design is the lower cost.
-Cradle signal boosters are much more affordable than other cell phone boosters.
+Cradle signal boosters are much more affordable than wireless cell phone boosters like the weBoost Drive 4G-M.

 The Drive 3G-S has the signal amplifier built into the cradle.
 It has a 26 dB maximum gain, which makes it one of the weakest cell phone signal boosters available.
 However, since the coverage area is limited to the cradle, you'll still receive five-bar reception in areas where you only get one bar without it.